 What is engineered hardwood?
 It’s a type of hardwood that combines a real wood exterior with a core made of high-performance plywood.

 Unfortunately, it comes with many of the same issues as solid hardwood.
 Plus: one of the biggest engineered wood disadvantages is it can’t be refinished indefinitely (unlike solid wood).
-And that means you might have to replace it sooner.
+And that means you might have to replace it sooner, especially if you don’t opt for a UV-cured factory finish.

 The cost to install engineered hardwood floors is pretty similar to the cost to install LVT.
 But at the end of the day, all the best engineered wood flooring brands are going to cost more for materials.